juliushekkala/ohjelmistoprojekti/src/datavaliddocs.md

 ## Object shape
-Each function has own key that has object as value status -key has boolean value, false if problems were found Also includes the path for the problems, locations -key
+Each function has own key that has object as value status -key has boolean value, false if problems were found Also includes the path for (if applicable) the problems, locations -key

 ## checkParamSchemas
 Checks if each parameter object has a schema defined